Deep-MI/hipsta/TUTORIAL.md

 for an explanation.

 The primary output of the hippocampal shape and thickness analysis are surface files and associated thickness values in the `tickness` folder.

-The thickness values will be stored in csv tables:
+The estimated hippocampal thickness values will be stored in csv tables:

 - <lh|rh>.grid-segments-<x|y|z>.csv

 Here, x corresponds to the medial-->lateral dimension, y to the posterior-->anterior dimension, and z to the exterior-->interior dimension.

-The thickness values are therefore in the z files, whereas the x and y files contain length estimates in the other two directions.
+The thickness values are therefore in the z files, whereas the x and y files contain length estimates for the other two directions.

 The thickness values will also be stored as mgh and psol overlay files that can be overlaid onto the mid-surface vtk file.
+It is also possible to overlay the projected subfield boundary files onto the midsurface:

 - <lh|rh>.mid-surface.vtk
 - <lh|rh>.mid-surface.thickness.<mgh|psol>

-It is also possible to overlay the projected subfield boundary files onto the midsurface:

 - <lh|rh>.mid-surface_hsf.<mgh|psol>

 <figure>